-Management's Discussion and Analysis Year Ended December 31, 2019
+TOWN OF NEW HARTFORD, NEW YORK Management's Discussion and Analysis Year Ended December 31, 2020

-As management of the Town of New Hartford, New York (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the year ended December 31, 2019.
-This document should be read in conjunction with additional information that we have furnished in the Town's financial statements, which follow this narrative.
+As management of the Town of New Hartford, New York (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the year ended December 31, 2020.
+We encourage readers to consider the financial information presented here in conjunction with additional information that we have furnished in the Town's financial statements, which follow this narrative.
+For comparative purposes, certain data from the prior year has been reclassified to conform with the current year presentation.